Call 877-558-2557

 Phoenix, AZ 106°F / 21% humidity

-14 gpg water hardness, 220 cooling days, and hard-water buildup can make dry or clogged pads more likely.
+14 gpg water hardness, 220 cooling days, and dry air favors evaporation, while long hot afternoons can expose airflow or sizing limits.

 Next step